baedyl/ProAIContent/INSTALLATION_COMPLETE.md

 Navigate to: **http://localhost:3000**

-You should see the ProAIContent dashboard!
+You should see the Wand Wiser dashboard!

 ### 7. Generate Your First Content